-The current value of the residential housing and mortgage markets is expansive - \$27.5 trillion and at least \$9.41 trillion, respectively.
+The current value of the residential housing and mortgage markets is expansive - \$36 trillion and at least \$11.8 trillion59, respectively.
 While historical trends have seen origination market share shift between banks and nonbanks, the current cycle is dominated by nonbanks in multiple product types and production channels.
 While banks remain significant players in the mortgage market, they no longer originate most loans and servicing volumes have dropped to near parity with nonbanks in respect to agency mortgages (mortgages purchased by the GSEs or backing Ginnie Mae securities).
 The significance of this for state supervisors is that they are acquiring prudential responsibility for an increasing share of this extremely large industry segment.

 While purchase loans have dominated origination activity in recent years, falling interest rates have fueled a resurgent refinance market, supported by the generally strong equity position currently held by homeowners, creating especially ripe conditions for cash-out refinances.
-According to Black Knight, 8.2 million borrowers could refinance and lower their interest rates by at least 75 basis points, and according to USA Today, about 1.5 million borrowers, or 35% of those who took out their loans just last year, could benefit greatly from refinancing.
-43 Although a surging refinance market will be a boon to the mortgage industry and certain consumers, the renewed dominance of cash-out refinances subsequent to 2016 brings a sharper focus on loan terms and credit quality, which will likely dictate the long term stability for this segment of the economy given the key role that cash-out refinances played in the run up to the financial crisis of 2008.
+According to Black Knight, over 12 million borrowers can still refinance and lower their interest rates by at least 75 basis points and benefit from refinancing even after the record-breaking originations of 2020 and the first half of 2021.
+60 Although a surging refinance market will continue to be a boon to the mortgage industry and certain consumers, the renewed dominance of cash-out refinances subsequent to 2016 and resurging in 2021 brings a sharper focus on loan terms and credit quality, which will likely dictate the long term stability for this segment of the economy given the key role that cash-out refinances played in the run up to the financial crisis of 2008.